Camino del Norte Daily Stages: A detailed guide

 You can read more here about the different routes and find out which route is best for you.

-Where to stay on the Camino del Norte?
+Accommodation on the Camino del Norte

 We really recommend using the Buen Camino app to plan your daily stages and view accommodation options at each stage too.

-On the Camino del Norte, you will find that most people walk in recommended daily stages.
 Typically, in our experience, many people walk between 25km and 35km each day.
 But there are variances to this, with some walking less and others walking more.

 The below are the typical stages of the Camino del Norte.
 These are popular stages as they have accommodation at the end of each day and take in the main sites on the North route.
 We’ve also provided a detailed breakdown of each stage of the walk below.